-New research suggests the number of fish caught for consumption is double what is being reported.
+New research suggests the amount of fish caught for consumption is double what is being reported.

-Between 1950 and 2010, the UN's Food and Agriculture Organization (FAO) underestimated the total number of fish caught in the world's oceans by over half, according to new book Global Atlas of Marine Fisheries, the product of ten years of research.
-Instead of total fish catches hitting a peak of 86 million tons in 1996, the number was actually 130 million tons.
-That means the already serious decline in fish stocks since the mid 1990s was even steeper than scientists thought.
+Between 1950 and 2010, the UN's Food and Agriculture Organization (FAO) underestimated the total amount of fish caught in the world's oceans by over half, according to new book Global Atlas of Marine Fisheries, the product of ten years of research.
+Instead of total fish catches hitting a peak of 86 million tonnes in 1996, the number was actually 130 million tonnes.
+That means the already serious decline in fish stocks since the mid-1990s was even steeper than scientists thought.

 In fact, over three times steeper.
-Dropping a huge average of 1.2 million tons in catches every year.
+Dropping a huge average of 1.2 million tonnes in catches every year.

 Pauly, who's been dubbed "the most well-known—and most controversial—fisheries biologist in the world," co-led the massive project, involving scientists from 273 countries and requiring over a decade of research.